 Venture Capital is the funding investors provide to the high-growth potential startups in exchange for equity in the company.

 In a simple context, venture capital is provided to startups (not any new company) which are growing at a remarkable rate and are in need of money to sustain that growth.
 The investor, in return, demands equity or an ownership stake in the company.

 An example of this exchange would be a venture capitalist providing $100,000 to help the startup grow and in return taking a 10% stake in the company.

 What Is A Venture Capitalist?

-A venture capitalist is a professional investor [firm] who funds early-stage startups in exchange for an equity stake.
+A venture capitalist is a professional investor (usually a firm) that funds startups and business ventures showing high growth potential in exchange for an equity stake.

 Venture capitalists are usually formed as limited partnerships where the partners invest in the VC funds.
 These partners are usually categorized into two types – the Limited Partners (LPs) and General Partners (GPs).

 The limited partners are institutional investors which provide money to the fund, like university endowments, pension funds, insurance companies and other big corporates and high net-worth individuals.